bookofproofs/bookofproofs.github.io/_sources/history/20th-century/bachmann-friedrich.md

 * Bachmann published an extended and updated second edition of this book in 1973.
 * Later Bachmann dealt with an extension of his approach to so-called Hjelmslev groups, which is presented in the 1989, posthumously published, book Ebene Spiegelungsgeometrie.
 * In 1970, in collaboration with Eckart Schmidt, Bachmann had published n-Ecke Ⓣ(n-gons) (an English translation with the title n-gons appeared in 1975).
-* Friedrich Bachmann retired on 31 March 1977, he died on 1 October 1982 in Kiel, leaving his wife Alexandra née von Bredow, who was a great-granddaughter of Bismarck, and a son Sebastian.

 Born 11 February 1909, Wernigerode, Germany.
 Died 1 October 1982, Kiel, Germany.